ml6team/aws-promote-code/README.md

 git tag -f staging
 git push -f origin staging
 ```
-At this point test can be run on your staging environment.
-After these test ran successfully you can add the `production-tag` to simply commit/merge:
+At this point tests can be run on your staging environment.
+After these test ran successfully you can add the `production-tag` to deploy to production:
 ```
 git tag prod
-git push origin staging
+git push origin prod
 ```